sciai-lab/lab-webpage/_members/peter-lippmann.md

 In my free time I love doing sports, riding my bike up the Heidelberg Hills or going bouldering.
 I sing in a student choir and always enjoy playing the guitar in the occasional jam session.

-Feel free to get in touch with me or catch me in person at our weekly [journal club](https://hci.iwr.uni-heidelberg.de/ial/sem-jc), where we come together to discuss the latest and the greatest in the paper jungle of machine learning.
+Feel free to get in touch with me or catch me in person at our weekly [journal club](https://hci.iwr.uni-heidelberg.de/ial/sem-jc) where we come together to discuss the latest and the greatest in the machine learning paper jungle.